Apostolos-Daniel/toli-io-personal-website/content/post/agile-in-the-city-bristol-bath-2023.md

 ### Experimentology - test & learn like a boss

-"Everything does what they want" is not agile and "give them a boundary of freedom, define the interface between people and teams" set the tone for this [experiemntal approach to organisational change](https://bristol.agileinthecity.net/programme/experimentology-test-learn-boss) by Gez Smith and Jonathan Churchward.
-The premise is to take iterative, small steps to organistaional change - avoiding big bang changes that lead to "transoformation debt".
+"Everything does what they want" is not agile and "give them a boundary of freedom, define the interface between people and teams" set the tone for this [experimental approach to organisational change](https://bristol.agileinthecity.net/programme/experimentology-test-learn-boss) by Gez Smith and Jonathan Churchward.
+The premise is to take iterative, small steps to organisational change - avoiding big bang changes that lead to "transformation debt".
 The workshop walked led each table through creating a small experiment to change via a template provided.

 Gez and Jonathan have created a website were experiments can be submitted so that we can start building a public knowledge base of organisational change experiments, so that we learn from each other and from the past.
 Each organisation is different but as the popularity of Team Topologies has proven, there are definitely things that are common and shared across organisations.